 GOOD DEEDS • GOOD NEWS • GOOD IDEAS

-Hyatt Sarasota Serves Garden-Fresh Goodness at Sprout
+Hyatt Sarasota Serves Garden-Fresh Salsa at Sprout

-Hyatt Chef Ryan Ward created a simple and delicious mango ceviche recipe, made from the fresh ingredients that are given to our Sprout Route visitors.
+Hyatt Chef Ryan Ward created a simple and delicious mango salsa recipe, made from the fresh ingredients that are given to our Sprout Route visitors.
 Each guest was able to try the dish, and take home the recipe and food so they can make it themselves.
 “We’re so proud of our Hyatt team members out in the community!
 We’re committed to working with All Faiths Food Bank to end hunger,” said Michelle Tarullo, HR director at Hyatt Regency Sarasota.
 For several years, Michelle and team members from the Hyatt have volunteered regularly in the sorting rooms at the Food Bank’s 20,000 square foot food distribution center.

 Sprout Mobile Farm Market produce program is the first of its kind in the area, delivering fresh fruits and vegetables to families at sites throughout Sarasota and DeSoto Counties.
 Referred to as “Sprout Route,” much of the produce is donated by local retailers and farms, and provides nutritious food to families in need all year long.